This blog explores the present state of the composites design applied with the DFM approach.

 DFM Software approach

 This approach mainly relies on having CATIA software in-house.
 A simplified process overview is shown in the video here.
 Essentially a serialized approach to design i.e. Shape design -> material assignment -> manufacturability; ignores the benefits of composites tailorability and treats the composites design as a sheet metal design.
 This limits the exploration capability of the user to draw strip-by-strip the part and draw with the limitation of the provided suit.
-Siemens offers a similar suit called Fibersim, following the similar design philosophy these suits try to provide a complete workflow.
+Siemens offers a similar suit called Fibersim, following a similar design philosophy these suits try to provide a complete workflow.
 The key dropback is the high cost and rigidity in the design philosophy,

 Building block approach